khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp-part-1/content.md

 iex> Generator.run :k
 ```

-Now that we’ve run all the processes, if we call `Generator.get_all_events()` and try to sort the resulting list of events, we should get something like below:
+Now that all the processes are running, if we call `Generator.get_all_events()` and try to sort the resulting list of events, we should get something like below:

 ```elixir
 iex> events = Generator.get_all_events()